eoffermann/super-abliterator/README.md

 ## Project Overview

-Abliterator is designed for researchers and practitioners who want to explore and manipulate the internals of transformer-based language models.
+SuperAbliterator is designed for researchers and practitioners who want to explore and manipulate the internals of transformer-based language models.
 By caching activations and computing directional modifications, users can test how changes in specific activation components affect overall model behavior.

 ## Background and Motivation